Asha-Empire/.github/profile/README.md

 # Asha Empire Online

 Get ready for the ultimate sci-fi gaming experience as you step into the world of the Asha Empire.
 Explore the vast galaxy, discover new planets, and lead your faction to victory.
-This game is a unique blend of strategy, RPG and FPS, where your choices matter and your skills are put to the test.
+This game is a unique blend of strategy, RPG and TPS/FPS, where your choices matter and your skills are put to the test.

 You'll start off on a single planet and embark on a journey to build your own empire.
 Travel to other planets, space stations and outposts as you expand your territory and increase your power.
 With a focus on safety, players are protected from attacking each other in designated safe zones.